Cefaclor

 Uses of Cefaclor

-• Treats throat infections: Including pharyngitis and tonsillitis, relieving sore throat and difficulty swallowing.
+• Treats throat infections: It acts effectively against pharyngitis and tonsillitis, reducing sore throat and swelling.

-• Manages skin and soft tissue infections: Useful for treating infected wounds, boils, or cellulitis.
+• Manages skin and soft tissue infections: It is useful in treating cellulitis, boils, and other bacterial skin conditions.

 Medicinal Benefits